Not all exit rows are equal — here's how to pick the one worth having.

 - On some airlines, the 777 exit rows are designated as "extra legroom" seats and priced accordingly.

-Best pick: Mid-cabin exit row aisle seats for the best combination of legroom and accessibility.
+Strongest option: Mid-cabin exit row aisle seats, for the best combination of legroom and accessibility.

 Boeing 787 Dreamliner